About the Calm Editorial Team

 💙 Need to figure out how to stop being a people-pleasing perfectionist?
 We’re here for it.

-💙 Feeling anxious for no reason?
+💙 Feeling anxious for no reason or think you have brain rot?
 We have tips.

 TL;DR — we’re right here in the trenches with you battling the same challenges, chaos, complications, and confusions of life.
 We all deserve a medal, actually.

-The humans behind the Calm Editorial Team
+The Calm Editorial Team

-Marion Maclaine - Editorial Lead
+Marion Maclaine

-Rachel Lyle - Editor
+Rachel Lyle

 Rachel Lyle is a writer, editor, and Certified Mindfulness Teacher (CMT-P) with big dreams of making mindfulness and wellbeing more accessible to everyone.
 After dealing with anxiety for most of her life, mindfulness and meditation were a literal life-changer, and she felt called to study and share them with others.